-Management of the Light Station and Preserve shall adhere to the goals and guidelines of the Revised Public Use Guidelines.
+Management of PCLSSHP shall adhere to the goals and guidelines of these Revised Public Use Guidelines

-Community involvement in management decisions shall be maintained through an independent non-profit that has primary responsibility for stewardship of Point Cabrillo, and will assure that the local community will remain involved in the design, operation, and long-term management of the site.
+Community involvement in management decisions shall be maintained through an independent non-profit that has primary responsibility for stewardship of the Light Station, and will assure that the local community will remain involved in the design, operation, and long-term management of the site.

-- 1. The North Coast Interpretive Association shall adopt a new name and create new articles of incorporation as an independent non-profit entity and continue to serve Point Cabrillo.
-The NCIA directors shall have responsibility for the transition. - 2.
-The Light Station and Preserve shall remain undivided and held in trust for the public. - 3.
-To support the stewardship of Point Cabrillo, the non-profit shall retain and determine the use of the buildings, consistent with the Revised Public Use Guidelines. - 4.
+- 1. PCLSSHP shall remain held in trust for the public. - 2.
+To support the stewardship of the Light Station, a non-profit shall retain and determine the use of the buildings, consistent with these Revised Public Use Guidelines. - 3.
 The non-profit may generate income from the site and outside sources.
-Income generated by the non-profit shall be retained and used by the non-profit for the benefit of Point Cabrillo. - 5.
-Any revisions to or departure from the Revised Public Use Guidelines will be determined with public input.
-Major use, policy, or budgetary, changes proposed for the site by the owners shall be reviewed with the non-profit and the community prior to implementation - 6.
+Income generated by the non-profit shall be retained and used by the non-profit for the benefit of PCLSSHP. - 4.
+Any revisions to or departure from these Revised Public Use Guidelines will be determined with public input.
+Major use, policy, or budgetary, changes proposed for the site by PARKS shall be reviewed with the non-profit and the community prior to implementation - 5.
 Management shall support meaningful volunteer participation in programs, administration, and operations.
-Volunteers shall have influence in the design and management of programs on an ongoing basis. - 7.
-The non-profit shall develop a master plan that shall guide activities at Point Cabrillo for future generations.
-The master planning process shall be conducted within 18 months of the date this publication is adopted by the community.
+Volunteers shall have influence in the design and management of programs on an ongoing basis.